 Bondi Beach

-Next, they drove past the world famous Bondi Beach, the south side is closed for the moment, due to Sculptures by the Sea.
+Next, they drove past the world famous Bondi Beach to the south side.
+Looking from the two ends of the beach give a different perspective.
 This is the beach where Bondi Lifeguards of the Bondi Rescue TV series is filmed.
 When in Sydney it is one of the places you should visit.
 The beach is seriously nice (but not our favourite) and we usually stop near the lifeguard station, made famous by the TV series “Bondi Rescue”.
 Bondi Beach is one of the most visited tourist sites in Australia.
 Bondi Beach is recorded by the Australian Museum that Bondi means place where a fight using boondi sticks (nullas nullas or fighting sticks) took place.

 Tamarama + Bronte